Close

 Clothing Design

 Clothing should be designed to withstand exposure to flame and shed molten metal quickly and effectively.
 Badly fitted garments can create folds that catch and hold the metal, making them less protective.
-The design of garment is also important, for example pockets and flaps create catch points, metal buttons heat up from radiant heat and reflective tape can stop the fabric breathing and cause sweat and burn marks if not placed well on a garment.
+The design of the garment is also important, for example, pockets and flaps create catch points, metal buttons heat up from radiant heat and reflective tape can stop the fabric breathing and cause sweat and burn marks if not placed well on a garment.

 PRIMARY PPE